nayak-rakesh/datastructure-algorithm-javascript/dynamic-programming/knapsack-problem/1-knapsack.md

   return 0;
 }
 ```
-* This means if capacity is zero or the length of the array is zero(i.e no elements in array), the max profit would always be zero.
+* This means if capacity of sack is zero or the length of the array is zero(i.e no elements in array), the max profit would always be zero.
 So the initialization would be

  n/W| 0| 1| 2| 3| 4| 5| 6| 7| 8| 9|10|
 ----|--|--|--|--|--|--|--|--|--|--|--|